mohammedzee1000/ci-firewall/README.md

 **WARNING**: By using this, you are punching a hole through your firewall.
 Please ensure that your trigger mechanism is configured correctly so as to not allow random people ot change you code/scripts (like an ok-to-test filter for eg) in a way to abuse your system(by triggering random builds etc) or expose to private information.

-**WARNING**: This tool does NOT HANDLE scrubbing of logs to prevent leakage of private information.
-You are respondsible for your own scrubbing.
-Whatever your script prints to stdout/stderr, this tool streams.
-So ensure your script is handles the scrubbing
+**WARNING**: This tool does handle some basic scrubbing of logs.
+Envs injected on jenkins behind firewall using the --env flag and ip addresses are auto-redacted to prevent leakage of private information.
+However, you are respondsible for any furthur scrubbing of your logs.
+Please ensure addional scrubbing is handled by your setup and run scripts.

 ## Pre-requisites